hmlongco/Resolver/README.md

 ## Resolution

-So we have all of our object registered.
+So we have all of our objects registered.
 But what starts the process?
-Who's resolving first?
+Who resolves first?

-Let's rewrite MyViewController as follows...
+Well, MyViewController is the one who wants a XYZViewModel, so Let's rewrite it as follows...

 ```
 class MyViewController: UIViewController, Resolving {